- Dr. Bhushan Bhole, Delhi

 Staying healthy

-Whether patient is waiting for a donated liver or transplant surgery is already scheduled, patient should work to stay healthy.
+Whether the patient is waiting for a donated liver or transplant surgery is already scheduled, the patient should work to stay healthy.
 Being healthy & as active makes it more likely patient will be ready for the transplant surgery when the time comes.
-It may also help speed patient’s recovery from surgery.
+It may also help speed a patient’s recovery from surgery.

 Patient should: